Cardinals vs. Reds Player Props Betting Odds

 Gorman Stats

-- Gorman enters this game looking to extend his 12-game hit streak.
-In his last 10 games he is hitting .455 with four doubles, five home runs, six walks and 15 RBI.
+- Gorman heads into this game looking to extend his 13-game hit streak.
+During his last 10 outings he is hitting .405 with four doubles, four home runs, six walks and 13 RBI.

 Gorman Recent Games